 Giving audiences relevant 70% content is extremely important to keep current audiences engaged and to attract new audiences into your digital universe.
 Being topical increases relevance.
 But let’s take this a step further - how can you harness topical events and translate them directly into ticket sales?

-Picture it - a world where arts organizations could sync their artistic calendars to perfectly match the world around them.
+Picture it - a world where arts organizations could sync its artistic calendars to perfectly match the world around them.
 This is a bit of a pipe dream, but fortunately for the Seattle Symphony, this happened naturally.

 The Ring Has Awoken